deloragaskins/pharm/README.md

 These scripts call functions from the Toolbox folder.
 A list of the dependancies for each script can be found in the "Supporting Functions and Templates Section".

 1. Noncompartmental Analysis is simple method for fitting key kinetic parameters  and for evaluating the exposure of a drug.
-A one compartmental model is used to generate a concentration vs time profile for IV and PO dose administrations and noise is added to the concentration values.
-These curves are then used to fit the following values:
+I used a one compartmental model to  generate a concentration vs time profile for IV and PO dose administrations and then added noise.
+I then fit these curves to fit the following values:
 * k_elim, c_0,  IV_AUC,  Vd, t_half, CL
 * PO_AUC, C_max, t_max, F

   (code name: _noncompartmental_analysis.m_)

 2. Symbiology is a commonly used program in PK/PD and QSP circles.
 To obtain familiarity with the model builder and analyzer, I took data from 'Concepts in Clinical Pharmacokinetics'( ISBN: 978-1-58528-591-4, Page 89 Problem 6-9) and used a two variable model from the PK library to fit the clearances and the compartment volumes.

   (code name: _two_comp.sbproj_)

+3. Administering a loading dose which is higher than the remainder of the doses administered allows the drug concentration to reach steady state sooner.
+I designated two different dosing regimens, one with a loading dose and a maintance dose and the other using a constant dose value.
+The code relies on a supporting function _dosing_choser.m_  which I used to decide the maximum dose, the maintence dose and the dosing frequency.
+I obtained the concentration profiles for comparison.

-3. (code name: _two_dosing_regimes.m_)
+  (code name: _two_dosing_regimes.m_)
 4. (code name:_pk_plus_hill_pd.m_ )

 ### Supporting Functions and Templates